sanmusen214/BAAH/README_en.md

 1. TESSERACT_PATH: the installation path of tesseract.exe
 2. TARGET_PORT: the port of your emulator.
 3. TIME_AFTER_CLICK: the sleep time of each click, this will also effect the interval of screen shot.
 4. TIMETABLE_TASK: The desired timetable tasks.
-It is a list with length = 9, each element in the list means clicking which classrooms of that location.
+It is a list with length = 9, each element in the list means the classrooms's indexes to be clicked of that location.
 All index start from 0.

    `[[0,1],[1],[],[],[],[],[],[],[]]` means click the first and the second classroom in the first location and click the second classroom in the second location.

-5. WANTED_HIGHEST_LEVEL: The raid level of WANTED_TASK in turn.
+5. WANTED_HIGHEST_LEVEL: The raid level of WANTED_TASK in day turn, it is a 3-length list, where each item is a 2-length list.
+The first num in the item means the location index, the second num means level index, the third num means raid times.
+All index start from 0.
+Everyday will only raid one level.

-   `[[0, 8], [1, 8], [2, 8]]` means in these tasks: [the 9th level in the first location, the 9th level in the second location, the 9th level in the third location], random select one and raid it.
+   `[[0, 8, -1], [1, 8, -1], [2, 8, -1]]` means run **one** of these tasks: [raid max time the 9th level in the first location, raid max time the 9th level in the second location, raid max time the 9th level in the third location] at a day.

-6. EXCHANGE_HIGHEST_LEVEL: just like WANTED_HIGHEST_LEVEL config
+6. EXCHANGE_HIGHEST_LEVEL: just like WANTED_HIGHEST_LEVEL config.
+A 3-length list consists of multiple items.
+Each item is 3-length list, where the first first num in the item means the location index, the second num means level index, the third num means raid times.

+   `[[0, 1, 3], [1, 1, 3], [2, 1, 3]]` means run **one** of these tasks: [raid 3 times the 2nd level in the first location, raid 3 times the 2nd level in the second location, raid 3 times the 2nd level in the third location] at a day.